Satu Tuominen

 Satu Tuominen (born 19 November 1985) is a Finnish retired ice hockey player.
-She played in more than 110 international matches with the Finnish national team, including three IIHF World Women's Championship tournaments and the women's ice hockey tournament at the 2006 Winter Olympics.
+She played in more than 110 international matches with the Finnish national team, won two IIHF Women's World Championship bronze medals, and participated in the women's ice hockey tournament at the 2006 Winter Olympics.
 With the Finnish national team, she won IIHF Worlds bronze medals in 2004 and 2009.